AllRedCat/neotextus/README.md

 `chmod + ./install.sh`

-To make he install script executable
+To make the install script executable
 `chmod + ./install.sh`

 Run the script